-Calculation of ex-ante simple OMs for each of the three years in the data vintage (2021, 2022, and 2023) is available in the "4 a) Simple OM 2007-2023" and "Resumen Factores" tabs of the spreadsheet "Emission Factors Calculation" provided in Annex 03.
-This data was obtained from the latest dataset of the "Calculation of the CO2 Emission Factor of the Argentine Electric Power Grid" from the Argentine Secretariat of Energy.
+Calculation of ex-ante simple OMs for each of the three years in the data vintage (2021, 2022, and 2023) is available in the "4 a) Simple OM 2007-2023" and "Resumen Factores" tabs of the spreadsheet "Emission Factors Calculation.xlsx" provided in Annex o5 folder, that will be available to the CAB.
+This data was obtained from the Argentine Secretariat of Energy^H.